-Last updated April, 2017.
+Last updated September, 2017.

 I was born in 1957 to Cyrus and Dorothy Kano in Boston, MA.
 My grandfather was Hiram H. Kano, an Episcopal priest and farmer that worked to help his fellow Japanese immigrants establish their American homes and communities of faith.

 I started practicing Transcendental Meditation in 1972 and have been meditating twice a day ever since.
 In 2010 I switched to heart coherence meditation using the EMWave bio-feedback device.
 After a couple of years, I continued to use the techniques that keep my heart coherent, but I no longer use the device.